syaghoubi00/site/content/quotes/_index.md

 # A Collection of Quotes

+"Time and memory are true artists; they remould reality nearer to the heart's desire" -- John Dewey

 "Necessity is the mother of invention" - proverb

 "The obligation to endure gives us the right to know" - Jean Rostand / Rachel